drupal-graphql/graphql/doc/mutations/custom-validations.md

 Graphql mutations by default return 3 things :

-*  data - The data that was returned by the mutation. what the consumer of the mutation asked for when running it (if sucessful)
+*  data - The data that was returned by the mutation. what the consumer of the mutation asked for when running it (if sucessfull)
 *  errors - If an error occured in Drupal (an exception) it will be added to the errors array.
 *  violations - Violations are a useful way to provide error messages to users, nothing "crashed" but something went wrong and the user can't do the operation.
 Maybe he has no access or something else.